kubernetes/community/contributors/devel/architectural-roadmap.md

-This document, which was inspired by [similar efforts from the community](https://docs.google.com/document/d/1J6yCsPtggsSx_yfqNenb3xxBK22k43c5XZkVQmS38Mk/edit), aims to clarify the intentions of Kubernetes’s lead architects.
+This document, which was inspired by [similar efforts from the community](https://docs.google.com/document/d/1J6yCsPtggsSx_yfqNenb3xxBK22k43c5XZkVQmS38Mk/edit), aims to clarify the intentions of the Kubernetes’s architecture SIG.
 It is currently somewhat aspirational, and is intended to be a blueprint for ongoing and future development.
-NIY marks items not yet implemented.
+NIY marks items not yet implemented as of the lated updated date at the head of this document.

 [Presentation version](https://docs.google.com/presentation/d/1oPZ4rznkBe86O4rPwD2CWgqgMuaSXguIBHIE7Y0TKVc/edit#slide=id.p)